university-of-hawaii-system-its-iam/application-development-paradigm-discussion/README.md

 * Built-in terminal

 Frankly, you could use any IDE.
 IntelliJ is powerful and ICS recommends it.
-The students on the IAM team have free access to the paid version and it is the editor that they know.
+The students on the IAM team have free access to the paid version, and it is the editor that they know.
 Some members of IAM and ES teams prefer it.
 VS Code is a worthy contender.